founderphil/portfolio_next/README.md

 - Demonstrate craft: layout, hierarchy, motion, and interaction details
 - Give a glimpse of personality through small experiments in "The Lab"

 Under the hood, it’s a Next.js app with TypeScript and Tailwind CSS.
 Hosted with Vercel backend.
 While the code is here for transparency, the real focus is the product thinking and design decisions.
+Worked in tandum with several different AI models in VS Code - impressive that OpenAI 5.1+ created very little bugs; a big jump from 4.1.

 ---